structs-nl/zoekintranscripties/README.md

 ## A short functional description

 The site is basically two pages that work relatively independently: the search page and the transcription viewer.
-First, the search page.
-There are several regular features and some less regular:

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/5d0b4d30-271c-4c62-a5d7-702ad3ea81ab">